Ripley's Aquarium of Canada in Toronto, ON

 Dangerous Lagoon: An exhilarating experience you will never forget!
 Begin in an underwater tunnel, weaving through the gallery to see the home of many different species of sharks.

-Discovery Centre: Pop into the underwater viewing bubbles to get a closer look at the Pufferfish and Clownfish, and be sure to touch a "living fossil in the Horseshoe Crab touch pool.
+Discovery Centre: Pop into the underwater viewing bubbles to get a closer look at the pufferfish and clownfish, and be sure to touch a "living fossil" in the Horseshoe Crab touch pool.
 While in the Discovery Centre, enjoy a quick bite to eat at Ripley's Cafe.

 Ray Bay: Watch with wonder as the graceful stingrays glide through the water in Ray Bay.
 Experience a live dive show that will give you a glimpse into their world.